adamw80/portfolio/README.md

 ## Overview
 This repository contains the source code for my personal portfolio website.
 The website is designed to highlight my projects, professional experience, and blog posts.
 It serves as a dynamic and interactive showcase of my technical skills and accomplishments.

-The portfolio website is accessible [here](https://www.adamrivardwalter.com).
+The portfolio website is accessible at: [https://www.adamrivardwalter.com](https://www.adamrivardwalter.com)

 ## Features
 - **Responsive Design:** Built with Bootstrap to ensure optimal viewing across devices.